mhespenh/lite-byte/README.md

 - `npx prisma migrate dev` should now work, if/when you need it

 ## Deployment Details
-The WebSocket and TCP socket servers are run together as a single Node app, the code for which is located in `socket-server/`.
-There is a `Dockerfile` and `docker-compose.yml` in the project root which can be used to build and run the server.
+The WebSocket runs as a separate Node app, the code for which is located in `socket-server/`.
+The MQTT broker server, EMQX, is a self-contained docker image.

+There is a `Dockerfile.socket-server` and `docker-compose.yml` in the project root which can be used to build and run the two servers.

 Before you build you **MUST** add a valid SSL certificate and key pair that can be used for the secure websocket server to the project root called: `socket-server-cert.pem` and `socket-server-key.pem`.
 In my case they come from LetsEncrypt so to run the server I would clone the repo on my server and run:
 ```sh